 Save images for Google search

-Always save images so that search engines recognise what they portray.
+Search engines can instantly recognise what an image illustrates if it is saved in the right way.
 The file name is an essential part of optimisation for search engines.

-Save the image according to the subject matter.
+Save the image according to the subject matter of the photograph.

 Search engines will recognise the effort.